-The mission of the Command and Staff College is to educate and develop New Wave Leaders through modern learning experiences that build and promote community safety and mutual trust relationships, and maximize performance while reducing liability and risks.
+The mission of the Command and Staff College is to educate and develop MAGNUS Leaders through modern learning experiences that build and promote community safety and mutual trust relationships, and maximize performance while reducing liability and risks.

 As the leading center of professional development excellence, we have been solving the biggest learning, education, and performance improvement challenges in public safety for over 10 years.

-Our customers include hundreds of public safety agencies of all sizes nationwide.
+Our customers include organizations of all sizes.
 We provide customizable programs that blend online and classroom real-world learning experiences.
-If you want to engage your first responders with learning and developmental practices that are designed to increase results, we’d love to hear from you.
+If you want to engage your personnel with learning and developmental programs that are designed to increase results with confidence, we’d love to hear from you.

 BUILD LEADERSHIP, WELL-BEING, RESILIENCY & ANTI-FRAGILITY